Koc13/aide-fairness-evaluation/prompts.md

 - Evaluation criteria: Instead of maximizing predictive performance alone, rank results using a joint objective that penalizes unfairness.
 Score the results considering roc auc and penalties for demographic parity gaps across race and sex. ask-Specific Prompt Design for Additional Use Cases

+## Task-Specific Prompt Design for Additional Use Cases

-While the Healthcare Admission, Hiring, and Housing Application Approval use cases follow a unified prompt structure, not all tasks could be addressed using the same formulation.
-Differences in data modality, prediction objectives, and the role of sensitive attributes required more specialized prompt designs for the remaining use cases.
+While the Healthcare Admission, Hiring, and Housing Application Approval use cases follow a unified prompt structure, this formulation cannot be consistently applied across all tasks.
+Differences in data modality, prediction objectives, and the conceptual role of sensitive attributes necessitate task-specific prompt designs for the remaining use cases.

-For the BankBias, Crime, Facial Recognition (FairFace), and Image Generation for Professions use cases, prompts were therefore adapted to reflect task-specific methodological constraints.
-In these settings, prompts primarily define the prediction objective and evaluation criteria, while fairness interventions are handled explicitly at the data, loss, or model-selection level rather than through direct prompt conditioning.
-This separation ensures methodological clarity and prevents fairness effects from being conflated with prompt-induced behavior.
+For the BankBias, Crime, Facial Recognition (FairFace), and Image Generation for Professions use cases, prompts were deliberately designed to **define the prediction task and evaluation criteria without directly enforcing fairness constraints**.
+Instead, fairness was handled through explicit methodological mechanisms at the data, loss, or model-selection level.
+This separation ensures that observed fairness effects can be attributed to well-defined interventions rather than to variations in prompt wording.

+---

-BankBias
+## BankBias

+- **Goal**
-Goal: Predict the probability of a positive credit decision using financial and demographic features.
-Gender is treated as the sensitive attribute but is not included as a predictive feature in the decision logic.
-The prompt is designed to define the task neutrally, allowing fairness interventions to be applied at the data level.
+  Predict the probability of a positive credit decision using financial and demographic features.
+Gender is treated as the sensitive attribute but is not included in the predictive decision logic described by the prompt.

+- **Evaluation Criteria**
-Evaluation criteria: Evaluate predictive performance using accuracy and roc auc.
-Fairness is assessed separately through group-level metrics computed across gender groups.
+  Model performance is evaluated using accuracy and ROC AUC.
+Fairness is assessed externally through group-level metrics across gender groups.

+- **Methodological Rationale**
+  The prompt is intentionally neutral and task-focused, serving only to specify the prediction objective.
+This design aligns with the use of sample-based reweighting at the data level, ensuring that fairness effects arise from changes in training distribution rather than from prompt-induced behavioral constraints.
+By excluding explicit fairness instructions from the prompt, the experimental setup isolates reweighting as the primary fairness intervention under limited feature expressiveness.

+---

-Crime
+## Crime

+- **Goal**
-Goal: Classify reported incidents into multiple crime categories based on available case features.
-Gender is treated as the sensitive attribute but is not explicitly referenced in the prediction task.
-The prompt formulation remains neutral with respect to fairness constraints.
+  Classify reported incidents into multiple crime categories based on available case features.
+Gender is considered a sensitive attribute but is not referenced explicitly in the prediction task.

+- **Evaluation Criteria**
-Evaluation criteria: Evaluate predictive performance using multi-class classification metrics.
-Fairness is incorporated during model selection through fairness-aware scoring, allowing disparities across gender groups and crime categories to be evaluated externally.
+  Predictive performance is evaluated using multi-class classification metrics.
+Fairness is assessed across gender groups and crime categories during validation.

+- **Methodological Rationale**
+  Given the multi-class nature of the task and heterogeneous group distributions across categories, fairness considerations are incorporated at the model-selection stage rather than at the prompt or feature level.
+Prompts are therefore kept neutral, allowing fairness-aware scoring during validation to capture category-specific disparities without constraining the underlying model architecture or introducing prompt-level bias.

+---

-Facial Recognition (FairFace)
+## Facial Recognition (FairFace)

+- **Goal**
-Goal: Perform facial classification using image-based inputs, where race-based group membership is inherent to the visual data.
-The prompt focuses exclusively on the classification task without attempting to suppress or abstract sensitive visual attributes.
+  Perform image-based facial classification where race-based group membership is inherently embedded in the visual input.

+- **Evaluation Criteria**
-Evaluation criteria: Evaluate model performance using standard classification metrics.
-Fairness is assessed across race-based groups and addressed during training through group-based reweighting and fairness-aware loss functions rather than through prompt-level constraints.
+  Model performance is evaluated using standard classification metrics, with fairness assessed across race-based groups.

+- **Methodological Rationale**
+  In this setting, sensitive attributes cannot be meaningfully removed or abstracted at the prompt level, as they are intrinsic to the data representation.
+Consequently, prompts focus exclusively on the classification task, while fairness is addressed through group-based reweighting and fairness-aware loss functions during training.
+This design ensures that fairness interventions operate at the optimization level rather than through artificial suppression of sensitive visual information.

+---

-Image Generation for Professions
+## Image Generation for Professions

+- **Goal**
-Goal: Predict profession labels from generated images.
-Image generation style or source is treated as the sensitive attribute, but is not explicitly mentioned in the prediction task.
-The prompt is designed to standardize semantic task content across different image sources.
+  Predict profession labels from generated images.
+Image generation style or source is treated as the sensitive attribute but is not explicitly mentioned in the prediction task.

+- **Evaluation Criteria**
-Evaluation criteria: Evaluate predictive performance using classification accuracy.
-Fairness is assessed by comparing performance across image sources, with mitigation handled through source-based reweighting during training rather than through prompt conditioning.
+  Predictive performance is evaluated using classification accuracy, with fairness assessed by comparing performance across image sources.

-Summary of Prompt Design Strategy
+- **Methodological Rationale**
+  The sensitive attribute in this use case arises from the data generation process rather than from task-relevant semantic content.
+Accordingly, prompts are designed to standardize semantic information across images while avoiding explicit references to generation style.
+Fairness is addressed through source-based reweighting at the data level, enabling an analysis of whether distributional interventions can mitigate bias introduced by dataset construction.

+---

+## Summary: Role of Prompts in the Fairness Methodology

-Across all use cases, prompts were designed to serve as task-specification mechanisms rather than as direct fairness enforcement tools.
-By keeping prompts neutral and consistent with the prediction objectives, fairness effects can be attributed to explicit methodological choices—such as reweighting strategies, loss design, or fairness-aware model selection—rather than to variations in prompt wording.
-This design choice ensures interpretability and comparability of fairness–accuracy trade-offs across heterogeneous tasks.
+Across all use cases, prompts function as **controlled task specifications rather than fairness enforcement mechanisms**.
+By maintaining neutral and consistent prompt formulations, fairness effects can be attributed to explicit methodological choices—such as reweighting strategies, loss design, or fairness-aware model selection—rather than to implicit prompt conditioning.

+This design choice is essential for preserving methodological transparency and for enabling interpretable comparisons of fairness–accuracy trade-offs across heterogeneous tasks and data modalities.